-NuYu Acupuncture is an in-network provider with Blue Cross Blue Shield of New Jersey, Cigna, and Aetna (please note that this does not always guarantee coverage, and other insurance companies such as United Healthcare will also sometimes cover for acupuncture).
+NuYu Acupuncture is an in-network provider with Blue Cross Blue Shield of New Jersey.
+Please note that this does not always guarantee coverage.

 If Medicare is you primary health insurance and you have secondary coverage, the secondary insurance will, in many cases, cover the cost.